 Poor indoor air quality can result in significant adverse impacts on our health and environment.
 Moreover, these impacts carry a significant cost burden on the economy.
-The CSIRO estimates that the cost of poor indoor air quality in Australia may be as high as $12 billion per year.
+The CSIRO estimates that poor indoor air quality in Australia may cost as high as $12 billion per year.

 So, what to do about it?